jepstein-eagle/adaptable/packages/adaptable/readme/upgrade-guides/upgrade-guide-v7.md

 In previous versions of AdapTable, each Function that had a Schedule persisted details of the Schedule in its own section of Adaptable State (e.g. Export, Reminder, ipushpull etc).

-This has been changed, and now there is a dedicated Schedule section of Adaptable State which contains all the Schedules i.e. for Export, Reminder, ipushpull etc.
+This has been changed, and now there is a dedicated Schedule section of AdapTable State which contains all the Schedules i.e. for Export, Reminder, ipushpull etc.

-One consequence of this is that the `Reminder` section of Adaptable State has been removed as it is no longer required.
+One consequence of this is that the `Reminder` section of AdapTable State has been removed as it is no longer required.

 For more information see the [Schedule Function ReadMe](https://github.com/AdaptableTools/adaptable/blob/master/packages/adaptable/readme/functions/schedule-function.md)